-In this option, students will receive virtual instruction via Google Classroom.
+Students will receive virtual instruction via Google Classroom.
 Elective options will vary based on enrollment numbers and available staffing.
 While effort will be made to assign staff to either virtual or in-person students, it is possible that student enrollment numbers may necessitate that a teacher have both in-person and virtual sections.
 Middle school schedules will follow bell schedules, which will be posted under quick links on your child's school website.